matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 50. What is a foreign key?
 A foreign key is one table which can be related to the primary key of another table.

+51. What is a view?
+A view is a virtual table which consists of subset of data contained in a table.
+View are not virtually stored, and it takes less space to store.

+52. What is an index?
+An index is performance tuning method of allowing faster retrieval of records from the table.
+An index creates an entry for each value and it will be faster to retrieve data.

+53. What is cursor?
+Is a control which enables traversal over the rows or records in the table.

+54. What is a trigger?
+Code or programs that automatically execute with response to some event on a table or view in a database.
+Mainly trigger helps to maintain the integrity of the database.
+Student is added to DB, new record should be created in related tables like Exams, Score.

+55. What is constraint?
+Not Null, Check, Default, Unique, Primary Key, Foreign Key

+56. What is Union?
+Union operator is used to combine the results of two tables, and it eliminates duplicate row from the table.

 ## Multithreading
 - Access to variable marked volatile is synchronized on the variable itself.